-The CY7C1510JV18, CY7C1525JV18, CY7C1512JV18, and CY7C1514JV18 are 1.8V Synchronous Pipelined SRAMs, equipped with QDR-II architecture.
-QDR-II architecture consists of two separate ports: the read port and the write port to access the memory array.
-The read port has dedicated data outputs to support read operations and the write port has dedicated data inputs to support write operations.
-QDR-II architecture has separate data inputs and data outputs to completely eliminate the need to "turn-around" the data bus that exists with common IO devices.
+The CY7C1411JV18, CY7C1426JV18, CY7C1413JV18, and CY7C1415JV18 are 1.8V Synchronous Pipelined SRAMs, equipped with QDRTM-II architecture.
+QDR-II architecture consists of two separate ports to access the memory array.
+The read port has dedicated data outputs to support the read operations and the write port has dedicated data inputs to support the write operations.
+QDR-II architecture has separate data inputs and data outputs to completely eliminate the need to "turn-around" the data bus required with common IO devices.
 Access to each port is through a common address bus.
 Addresses for read and write addresses are latched on alternate rising edges of the input (K) clock.
 Accesses to the QDR-II read and write ports are completely independent of one another.
-To maximize data throughput, both read and write ports are equipped with DDR interfaces.
-Each address location is associated with two 8-bit words (CY7C1510JV18), 9-bit words (CY7C1525JV18), 18-bit words (CY7C1512JV18), or 36-bit words (CY7C1514JV18) that burst sequentially into or out of the device.
+To maximize data throughput, read and write ports are equipped with DDR interfaces.
+Each address location is associated with four 8-bit words (CY7C1411JV18), 9-bit words (CY7C1426JV18), 18-bit words (CY7C1413JV18), or 36-bit words (CY7C1415JV18) that burst sequentially into or out of the device.
 Because data can be transferred into and out of the device on every rising edge of both input clocks (K and $\overline{K}$ and C and $\overline{C}$ ), memory bandwidth is maximized while simplifying system design by eliminating bus "turn-arounds".